bootprint/bootprint-monorepo/README.md

 * A buffer
 * A readable stream.

-The goal of `` is to act as an NodeJS-adapter for customize and store the result of `customize` in a local directory structure.
+The goal of `customize-write-files` is to act as an NodeJS-adapter for customize and store the result of `customize` in a local directory structure.

 # Installation